zokratez/elfoco/README.md

 #Description

-This is da' foco Website front end Web Dev
+This is da' foco's Website Front-end Web Dev

 # Contact